BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 ## Basic Definitions

-For the official introduction to fundamental Osiris terms, I recommend reading the [guide Introduction to Osiris](https://mod.io/g/baldursgate3/r/introduction-to-osiris).
+The official introduction to fundamental Osiris terms are in [the guide "Introduction to Osiris"](https://mod.io/g/baldursgate3/r/introduction-to-osiris).
 However, I will also provide a few of my own, non-technical definitions here.

 **Rule:** The smallest standalone piece of Osiris code.
 Each rule describes what to do in a specific situation and can be combined with other rules to achieve more complicated behaviors.